java.lang

 - Parameters:

-- the numeric argument
+- a- the numeric argument

 - Returns: